 Official documents are generally public.
-In some specific cases, information in official documents is to be kept secret, but this requires statutory support in the Public Access to Information and Secrecy Act (SFS 2009: 400).
-Contact the Legal Services Office for more information about the application of secrecy provisions in the Act.
+In some specific cases, information in official documents is to be kept secret, but this requires statutory support in the Public Access to Information and Secrecy Act; see Public Access to Information and Secrecy Act (SFS 2009: 400) (in Swedish) on the Swedish Parliament's website.
+Contact the Legal Division for more information about the application of secrecy provisions in the Act.

 Are registered documents always public?

 No, document registration is not only an instrument for transparency, it is also a way to keep track of documents within the public authority, including internal documents which are not yet public.
+In a similar way a document which is yet to be registered may be public.
 The determining factor of whether or not a document is public is if it was received or drawn up by and located at/stored with the public authority.